MacRush7/Embedded_Interface_Design_F19/Projects/README.md

 # Projects Repository

-This repository contains the Projects that are covered in the ECEN 5783 Embedded Interface Design (EID) Fall-2019 course.
+This folder contains all the Projects that are covered in the ECEN 5783 Embedded Interface Design (EID) Fall-2019 course.

+**Updates will be added as the course progresses.
+Thanks.**